igordockx/HA-Thermia-Genesis-Monitoring/README.md

 1) Download 'HA_HEATPUMP.png' and upload it to a local folder on your Home Assistant instance (eg /config/www/community/);

 2) Download the file 'thermiacalibradiy.yaml' and upload it to your Config folder.
+3) Open the file and add your heatpump's IP address to the line 'host: 192.168.x.x'
-Link to this file by adding the following code to your configuration.yaml and reboot:
+4) Link to the file by adding the following code to your configuration.yaml and reboot:

 ```
 homeassistant: